 7. Teach the Jewish value of bikur cholim (visiting the sick).

 Children are passionate, enthusiastic, comical, and beautiful to behold, with a unique ability to lift a patient’s spirits with a visit (whether in-person or virtually).
-Don’t deny them the opportunity to practice the Jewish mitzvah (commandment) of bikur cholim (visiting the sick).
+Don’t deny them the opportunity to practice the Jewishof bikur cholim (visiting the sick).

-These helpful videos and discussion guides can prepare parents to talk to kids about why, exactly, it’s so important – and so Jewish.
+These helpful videos and discussion guides can prepare parents to talk to kids about why it’s so important – and so Jewish – to visit the sick.

 8. Invite children to be helpful.